 Representatives of the executive branch negotiate a treaty.
 The President, or a designated representative, signs the treaty.
 A Senate Treaty Document (S. Treaty Doc.) includes: the text of the treaty as transmitted to the Senate; a message from the President; and often, a Department of State report.
 Sometimes the Senate Treaty Document includes interpretive notes (travaux préparatoires) regarding the treaty's negotiation.
 Before 1981, a Senate Treaty Document had a different name: Senate Executive Document (S. Exec.
 Doc.).

 If the President transmits a treaty to the U.S. Senate, the Senate Committee on Foreign Relations will review the treaty.
 This committee may propose reservations, understandings or declarations to the treaty in a Senate Executive Report (S. Exec.
 Rep.).
 (Definitions of "reservations" and "declarations" to treaties appear in sections 3.5 and 3.6 of the UN's Treaty Handbook.).
 As Prof. Duncan Hollis noted, post-Medellin, Senate Executive Reports contain recommended declarations that treaties are self-executing.
 Sometimes, a Senate Executive Report includes transcripts of hearings about issues pertaining to the treaty.

 The Senate Committee on Foreign Relations may “report a treaty” back to the Senate, or it may choose not to act concerning the treaty.
 If this committee reports a treaty back to the Senate, the Senate might give its advice and consent to the treaty.
 The Senate gives its advice and consent by voting to approve a resolution of advice ard consent to ratification.
-If the President ratifies the treaty, years later, the treaty will appear, in slip form, in the Treaties and Other International Acts Series (T.I.A.S.).
+If the President ratifies the treaty, the treaty will appear in the Treaties and Other International Acts Series (T.I.A.S.).

 For additional information, consult the reports Senate Consideration of Treaties and Treaties and Other International Agreements: The Role of the Senate.
 See also the Congressional Research Service report: International Law and Agreements: Their Effect upon U.S. Law.